 The initial Norwegian settlers who bought the land from the Kikialius Tribe later sold a fraction of it to a church for its parsonage, which coincidentally is the site of Larkspur Farm, the place where Brock spent his childhood.

-In the late 1800s- early 1900s, the estate was completely different looking.
-The original farmhouse was situated at the heart of the property (where the current salt box barn sits) with lots of outbuildings and barns.
+In the late 1800s- early 1900s, the estate looked completely different.
+The original farmhouse was situated at the heart of the property (where the current salt box barn sits), with many outbuildings and barns.
 Sometime in the 1930s-1940s the farm became a small dairy.
-We do not know what happened to the original farmhouse and barns, although it seems the windows from the house were repurposed in the current woodshop.
+We do not know what happened to the original farmhouse and barns, although the windows from the house were repurposed in the current woodshop.
+The same amount of originally farmed acreage is still in use for agriculture production.

-After going through a few ownership’s in the Johnson/ Garborg family tree, in the 1970s it was passed to Arnie Garborg.
+After going through a few ownerships in the Johnson/ Garborg family tree, in the 1970s it was passed to Arnie Garborg.
 Arnie, a renowned figure in the art world, left his mark across Skagit Valley, the Pacific Northwest, and even in Norway through his sculptures and woodcraft.
 He converted the saltbox barn into his metalworking studio and the former milking parlor into a woodworking shop.
-These spaces not only housed his creations but also inspired and facilitated the work of his peers and friends, such as Richard Gilkey and Paul Havas.
-The estate is adorned with Arnie’s artistic contributions, including various sculptures, decorative elements, and one his most popular pieces- a fire pit.
+These spaces housed his creations and inspired and facilitated the work of his peers and friends, such as Richard Gilkey and Paul Havas.
+The estate is adorned with Arnie’s artistic contributions, including various sculptures, decorative elements, and one of his most famous pieces- a fire pit.

-Arnie left this world in 2012 but we believe he would find great joy in the farm’s newest purpose.
+Arnie left this world in 2012, but we believe he would find great joy in the farm’s newest accessory use.

 ARNIE GARBORG Obituary (2012) - Mount Vernon, WA - Skagit Valley Herald (legacy.com)